-The consolidated financial statements of Phoenix Copper Limited have been prepared in accordance with International Financial Reporting Standards and IFRC Interpretations issued by the International Accounting Standards Board (together "IFRSs") as adopted by the UK Accounting Standards Endorsement Board.
+The consolidated financial statements of Phoenix Copper Limited have been prepared in accordance with UK adopted International Accounting Standards.

 The principal accounting policies applied by the Company in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all periods presented.
-The financial statements have been prepared on a historic cost basis.
+The financial statements have been prepared on a historic cost basis except for certain financial assets which are measured at fair value.